alphagov/public-bodies/readme.md

 jekyll serve
 ```

-Browse to [http://localhost:4000/] to view the page.
+Browse to http://localhost:4000/ to view the page.

+Alternatively use `jekyll build` and deploy `_site/` on any site you please.